Secretary of State of West Virginia

-The Secretary of State of West Virginia is an elected office within the U.S. state of West Virginia state government.
+The secretary of state of West Virginia is an elected office within the U.S. state of West Virginia state government.
 The secretary of state is responsible for overseeing the state's election process, including voter registration and election results reporting.

-The current Secretary of State is Republican Mac Warner.
+The current secretary of state is Republican Kris Warner.

 Elections

 The Office of Secretary of State is a publicly elected statewide position with elections held every four years.
 Elections are held in November and officers assume their duties the following January.
 There are no term limits for the office.

 If the office of secretary of state becomes vacant, it is the duty of the governor to fill the position by appointment.
 The appointee serves until a new commissioner is elected.

 Qualifications for being elected to the office are that one is a citizen entitled to vote, who has been a resident of West Virginia for at least the preceding 5 years.